scylladb/scylladb/raft/README.md

   groups, hence failure detection RPC could run once on network peer level, not sepately for each Raft instance.
 The library expects an accurate `failure_detector` instance from a complying implementation.

+### RPC module address mappings

+Raft instance needs to update RPC subsystem on changes in configuration, so that RPC can deliver messages to the new nodes in configuration, as well as dispose of the old nodes.
+I.e. the nodes which are not the part of the most recent configuration anymore.

+New nodes are added to the RPC configuration after the configuration change is committed but before the instance sends messages to the peers.

+Until the messages are successfully delivered to at least the majority of "old" nodes and we have heard back from them, the mappings should be kept intact.
+After that point the RPC mappings for the removed nodes are no longer of interest and thus can be immediately disposed.

+There is also another problem to be solved: in Raft an instance may need to communicate with a peer outside its current configuration.
+This may happen, e.g., when a follower falls out of sync with the majority and then a configuration is changed and a leader not present in the old configuration is elected.

+The solution is to introduce the concept of "expirable" updates to the RPC subsystem.

+When RPC receives a message from an unknown peer, it also adds the return address of the peer to the address map with a TTL.
+Should we need to respond to the peer, its address will be known.

+An outgoing communication to an unconfigured peer is impossible.